 Country of Manufacturer | Japan | Japan |

-Key Takeaways | A lightweight skillet with a comfortable handle.
-You’ll get the full benefit of FCD cast iron. | Slightly, heavier and robust construction.
+Key Takeaways | The skillet is lightweight and has a comfortable handle.
+You’ll get the full benefit of FCD cast iron. | The skillet is slightly heavier and has a robust construction.
 Build for professional chefs and serious cooks. |

-Choosing a Dutch Oven
+Choosing A Dutch Oven

-Are you’re looking for a good quality Dutch oven?
+Are you looking for a good quality Dutch oven?
 Well, the Unilloy line has a good selection of colors and sizes on offer.
 And most importantly, the cast-iron pots are well-constructed.
 You’ll be surprised how much lighter these ovens are if you compare them to other brands.

 I recommend the 3.8-liter capacity oven.
 This way, you can take full advantage of the Unilloy thinly cast and light pot.
-Also, “you can cook a little food in a big pot, but you cant cook a lot of food in a smaller pot.”
+Also, “You can cook a little food in a big pot, but you can’t cook a lot of food in a smaller pot.”
 So I’d go for the bigger pot.

 The Sanjo Special Casting Company currently supplies cookware to the domestic Japanese market.
 And their close neighbors in Korea and China.
-But you can check out their online shop and see the range of goodies they have on offer.
+But you can check out their online shop and see the range of goodies they offer.

 - Unilloy and SSC Product Shop (Non-affiliate link)